-- is dishonest, fraudulent, corrupt or involves bribery or any other activity in breach of the Company's Anti-Bribery and Anti-Corruption Policy; - (b) is illegal (such as theft, dealing in or use of illicit drugs, violence or threatened violence and criminal damage to property) or involves criminal conduct or other breaches of law or regulatory requirements; - (c) is unethical or breaches any of the Company's policies, charters or Code of Conduct; - (d) is potentially harmful or damaging to the Company, an employee or person, such as unsafe work practices, environmental damage or substantial wasting of Company resources; - (e) may cause financial loss or damage in any way to the Company's reputation or be otherwise detrimental to the Company's interest; - (f) involves actual or threatened harassment, discrimination, victimisation or bullying, or any other type of detrimental action grievances.
+- (a) is dishonest, fraudulent, corrupt or involves bribery or any other activity in breach of the Company's Anti-Bribery and Anti-Corruption Policy; - (b) is illegal (such as theft, dealing in or use of illicit drugs, violence or threatened violence and criminal damage to property) or involves criminal conduct or other breaches of law or regulatory requirements; - (c) is unethical or breaches any of the Company's policies, charters or Code of Conduct; - (d) is potentially harmful or damaging to the Company, an employee or person, such as unsafe work practices, environmental damage or substantial wasting of Company resources; - (e) may cause financial loss or damage in any way to the Company's reputation or be otherwise detrimental to the Company's interest; - (f) involves actual or threatened harassment, discrimination, victimisation or bullying, or any other type of detrimental action

-(other than disclosures that solely relate to personal work-related grievances as defined in the Corporations Act); or (g) amounts to an abuse of authority.
-Reportable Matters do not generally include personal work-related Examples of personal work-related grievances include:
+(other than disclosures that solely relate to personal work-related grievances as defined in the Corporations Act); or

+(g) amounts to an abuse of authority.

+Reportable Matters do not generally include personal work-related grievances.

-Personal work-related arievances are those that relate to current or former employment and have, or tend to have, implications for the Discloser personally but do not have any other significant implications for Company (or any other entity) or do not relate to conduct or alleged conduct. about Reportable а Matter.
+Personal work-related grievances are those that relate to current or former employment and have, or tend to have, implications for the Discloser personally but do not have any other significant implications for the Company (or any other entity) or do not relate to conduct or alleged conduct, about a Reportable Matter.

-Personnel can discuss personal workgrievances with Alternatively, Personnel may wish to seek legal advice about their rights and protections under employment law and ways to resolve personal work-related grievances.
+Personnel can discuss personal work-related grievances with CEO.
+Alternatively, Personnel may wish to seek legal advice about their rights and protections under employment law and ways to resolve personal work-related grievances.